 In multi-host work, time is often lost in two places: switching to the right session, and validating context after each jump.

-This is where tmux-sessionx can help as a session control surface inside tmux.
+This is where tmux-sessionx can help.

 One recurring cost is repeated context checks: “Which host is this?” and “Is this the right session?”